jkelvie/ClassicMovieMusts/README.md

 ```
 npm deploy.prod
 ```

+For running locally, just make sure you have setup the ASK CLI and AWS CLI first.

+### More Info On Deployment

 The deployment script is controlled by the [build.js file](https://github.com/jkelvie/ClassicMovieMusts/blob/master/build/build.js).
 This script uses the ASK CLI and some scripting and file manipulation to deploy our code.